 Many students also participate in research through Honors contracts.
 Honors contracts allow students to go above and beyond the typical curriculum for a course and explore a variety of topics with faculty mentors.

 In addition to Honors funding, many of our students have also received funding through the Office of Undergraduate Research (OUR).
-Below are descriptions of some of the IGNITE group projects in which our students have participated, as well as some of the research organizations on campus.
+Below are descriptions of some of the group projects in which our students have participated, as well as some of the research organizations on campus.

 ERPL will be conducting research in areas that will bring about a better understanding of the flight of hybrid motors.
 The goal of their project is to complete a research project centered on the variety of propellants used in hybrid motors.
 The findings will then be used by the Flight Hybrids Team for a flight-ready motor that will be much more effective than the motor currently being used.

-The team is developing a means of reducing or even eliminating the wake of a boat by crafting the vessel’s hull in the shape of a specialized standing wave known as a soliton.
-If successful, the application could see use in military stealth applications, environmental protection, and rapid-response situations.
-Models are being developed using a complex mathematical theory and a series of computer programs to determine the vessel’s shape.
-Once a shape has been designed, its performance is tested both through computer simulations and quantitative tests.
-The physical models are created through a combination of advanced manufacturing methods including 3D printing, a laser cutter, and composites work.
-Physical testing occurs in the Wave Motion Lab at ERAU’s College of Arts and Sciences.
+The HELWAVE team worked to develop a means of reducing or even eliminating the wake of a boat by crafting the vessel’s hull in the shape of a specialized standing wave known as a soliton.
+The application could see use in military stealth applications, environmental protection, and rapid-response situations.
+Models were developed using a complex mathematical theory and a series of computer programs to determine the vessel’s shape.
+Once a shape had been designed, its performance was tested both through computer simulations and quantitative tests.
+The physical models were created through a combination of advanced manufacturing methods including 3D printing, a laser cutter, and composites work.
+Physical testing occurred in the Wave Motion Lab at ERAU’s College of Arts and Sciences.

-The Robotics Association has been contacted by the Oregon Department of Fish and Wildlife (ODFW) about an Unmanned Aerial System (UAS) that could be used to help the department keep track and count wildlife populations.
-Named “Pelican,” this project will involve designing and building a small UAS that can be operated by one person, land in water, and can carry a high-resolution camera to take pictures of local wildlife.
-In addition, the aircraft had to be designed to be quiet and appear less like a predator, so that it would not scare any of the animals that are being tracked when flying overhead, thus designing the aircraft to be quiet and appear less like a predator is crucial.
-This project will aim to design, manufacture, and test a prototype of the Pelican UAV system that can be demonstrated, after FAA approval is obtained, in conjunction with ODFW in Oregon.
+The Robotics Association was contacted by the Oregon Department of Fish and Wildlife (ODFW) about an Unmanned Aerial System (UAS) that could be used to help the department keep track and count wildlife populations.
+Named “Pelican,” this project involved designing and building a small UAS that could be operated by one person, land in water, and could carry a high-resolution camera to take pictures of local wildlife.
+In addition, the aircraft had to be designed to be quiet and appear less like a predator, so that it would not scare any of the animals that are being tracked when flying overhead.
+The project aimed to design, manufacture, and test a prototype of the Pelican UAV system that could be demonstrated, after FAA approval was obtained, in conjunction with ODFW in Oregon.